51systems/docker-mysql-backup/README.md

 When the backup server runs, it will change the permission of `id_rsa.pub`.
 You must `chown` it back to your current user and group prior to calling `docker-compose` again.

+Because of this, I recommend using the following command to run the docker-compose file `sudo chown <user>:<group> test/ssh/id_rsa.pub && docker-compose up --build`

+Replacing `user` and `group` with your username and linux group, respectively.